bismuthfoundation/hypernode/doc/Notes.md

 config: short or full status into the logs.

-add a config.json to override the config.py param
+add a config.txt to override the config.py param

 > Simulate connect_to , max , depending on hn list size and failure rates to estimate add this to config.json so we can adjust depending on the net state.